defactor-com/documentation/docs/pools/how-tos/pools-project-onboarding.md

 ---

+### Pools Smart Contract Configuration

+Smart contracts must be deployed and initialized with specific configuration parameters.

+- Refer to the [Pools Contract Requirements and Parameters Guide](https://defactor.dev/docs/pools/how-tos/smart-contract-config) for more details.

+---

 ### Security and Testing
 - **Contract Deployment**: Deploy the contract on the selected network.
 - **Private Key Management**: Securely store and manage private keys.
 - **Auditing and Security Checks**: Perform audits and vulnerability scans before deployment.

+---

+## Domain Name
+- **Project Name / Description**: Provide a brief and clear description of your project.
+- **Domain DNS Changes and Verification**: Update DNS settings and verify domain ownership to enable integration with Defactor services.

 ---